 How does CNM-Au8 work?

 CNM-Au8 contains a suspension of nanocrystalline gold that acts to support biological reactions within cells.
-The compound is designed to support cellular reactions that generate energy, as well as help remove the destructive byproducts of cellular metabolism.
+Researchers designed the compound to support cellular reactions that generate energy, as well as help remove the destructive byproducts of cellular metabolism.

 Preclinical studies have demonstrated that CNM-Au8 is able to protect motor neurons from severe damage and death.
 Motor neurons are nerve cells that are responsible for the movement of muscles.
-In MS, there is a loss of the myelin sheath — the coating that protects nerve fibers from damage.
-CNM-Au8 may be able to protect the nerve cells from damaging cellular processes, as well as encouraging remyelination.
+In MS, there is a loss of the myelin sheath in motor neurons.
+The myelin sheath is the coating that protects nerve fibers from damage.
+CNM-Au8 may be able to protect the nerve cells from damaging cellular processes.
+It also may encourage remyelination (the formation of new myelin).

 CNM-Au8 in clinical trials for MS